rixiobarrios/outcomes/roadmap/appstrategy.md

 **Outcomes Themes:** Understanding the Landscape; Designing Your Job Search

 ## Homework:
-Homework due Monday at 7pm.
+Homework due Sunday at 7pm.
 - **Cover Letter** - Write a cover letter tailored to a specific job posting.
 Submit the cover letter and link to the job posting as a Github issue.

 ## Further Reading and Resources: